-Maria is a 5 time Emmy winning anchor and reporter with more than 15 years of experience.
+Maria is an Emmy winning anchor and reporter with more than 15 years of experience.
 She was named Best News Anchor in 2016 by the Missouri Broadcasters Association.
 Maria received the Edward R. Murrow Award for excellence in journalism for her 2014 "Mission of Hope" news series in the Philippines following Springfield's Convoy of Hope.
 Maria joined the KY3 news team in March 2005.

 Maria grew up in the small town of Healdsburg, CA, just north of San Francisco in Sonoma County wine country.
 She says working in her family’s vineyard with her two younger brothers taught her good work ethic and the value of a dollar.